 About The Gene Mack Gymnasium

-The Gene Mack Gymnasium, located on the lower level of the auditorium building, is part of a youth center operated by the Boys & Girls Clubs of Middlesex County.
+The Gene Mack Gymnasium, located on the lower level of the auditorium building, is part of a youth center operated by the Boys & Girls Clubs of Medford and Somerville.
 The youth center offers children ages 6-14 recreational and educational programs including sports activities, tutoring, computer training, homework help and mentoring.